 Category Archives: Orlando

-Don & the Holidays on Kam Records
+Don and the Holidays on Kam Records

 Don & the Holidays Kam 45 It Won't Be Long

-Don & the Holidays came from Orlando, Florida, cutting a single on Kam Records and backing other artists on the label.
+Don and the Holidays came from Orlando, Florida, cutting a single on Kam Records and backing other artists on the label.
 “Grasshopper Pizza” is fratty r&b with lyrics almost impossible to decipher, something about a “Beatle drive” and “grasshopper pizza is really alive”.

 I like the flip, “It Won’t Be Long” with its gloomy sound and spare guitar breaks instead of sax.
 Both songs are originals credited to Don Adams.
 Kam Record Co. released it in July, 1966.